LifeGains/best_restaurants_finder_google_maps_api/README.md

-# AI_projects
+# AI Projects
-Putting all my AI projects here
+- Decided I'd rather showcase what I'm working on even though they may not be 100% complete.
+Putting all my AI and other projects here